William Kentridge discusses his film series with mubi

 WK: I started with a few broad themes.
 I knew I wanted to look at colonialism.
 I wanted to look at translation from medium to medium.
 I was interested in landscape, portraiture, and questions of mortality and fate.
 So I had these as broad headings, but then within each episode, there was never a script written.
 On the morning when I was going to do a conversation, I’d make some notes in a notebook, and I’d film the first self saying the lines of that first self, and then film myself again, trying to remember what the first person had said and fitting it in, and relying on the skill of the editors to make it feel like a natural conversation.
 So the practice of the studio is very much one of following the impulse of drawing a gesture or an image.
 I wanted to try to make the films in the same way—without a script in advance, not with any shooting script.
 Because it was filmed in the studio over a long period, I might shoot for a day, have a conversation, and then do some editing, and then a day later say, ‘Ah, this was a drawing that was needed, that could come into it,’ and work on that, which would suggest other elements.
 It was very much the way one would work if one was making a drawing or an animation—trying to see if those techniques of constructions and those strategies would work with a long form as they might for a three- or two-minute film.

-william kentridge teams up with mubi to present 'self portrait as a coffee pot' film series
+interview with william kentridge on his 'self portrait as a coffee pot' film series

 through a collection of interconnected vignettes, the series explores humor, philosophy, and politics